Blaikhaugh History, Family Crest & Coats of Arms

 Important Dates for the Blaikhaugh family

 This web page shows only a small excerpt of our Blaikhaugh research.
-Another 181 words (13 lines of text) covering the years 1420, 1671, 1655, 1716, 1708 and 1716 are included under the topic Early Blaikhaugh History in all our PDF Extended History products and printed products wherever possible.
+Another 193 words (14 lines of text) covering the years 1420, 1420, 1499, 1547, 1655, 1716, 1708, 1716, 1690, 1694, 1792, 1760, 1763, 1770 and 1667 are included under the topic Early Blaikhaugh History in all our PDF Extended History products and printed products wherever possible.

 Blaikhaugh Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Blaikhaugh have been found, including Blackhall, Blackall, Blakhall, Blaikhall and many more.

 Early Notables of the Blaikhaugh family (pre 1700)

 Another 91 words (6 lines of text) are included under the topic Early Blaikhaugh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blaikhaugh family to Ireland

 Some of the Blaikhaugh family moved to Ireland, but this topic is not covered in this excerpt.

 Another 40 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blaikhaugh family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Blaikhaugh, or a variant listed above: Agnes Blackhall, aged 26; who settled in New York in 1774.